alibabacloud-howto/import-bulk-images/tool/README.md

     1. Run Terraform

+        Initialize the Terraform by running the following command:

+        ```bash
+        terraform init
+        ```

-        The terraform script will create the application on [ECS](https://www.alibabacloud.com/help/doc-detail/25367.htm).
+        and run the following command to run the script to create the application on [ECS](https://www.alibabacloud.com/help/doc-detail/25367.htm).

         ```bash
         terraform apply